Lesli-Anderson/MART341-WebDesign./assignment-14/README.md

 How did your user testing sessions go?
+Due to my schedule I have been unable to complete my site and conduct the usability tests at this time.
+I plan on having these conducted and changes made prior to the next submission date for the final.
+I apologize for the incomplete work.

 What changes (if any) did you make to your website based on the user feedback you received?
+I will include the findings and adjustments made in the final submission.

 Optional: What challenges did you face this week, and how did you overcome them?